 How much power is supplied to the load?

-What is the internal resistance of the dry cell if it goes bad, resulting in only 0.500 W being supplied to the load?
+What would the internal resistance of the dry cell be if it goes bad, resulting in only 0.500 W being supplied to the load?

 An automobile battery of emf 12.0 V has a terminal voltage of 16.0 V when being charged by a current of 10.0 A.